 If you decide that termination of employment is the only way to deal with an employee, avoid instant dismissals and consult with your lawyer first.
 It’s much better to know in advance if you have grounds to dismiss rather than be forced to pay compensation or even reinstate a poorly performing employee later.

-Read an about adverse action in the form of an unfair dismissal.
+Read an article about adverse action in the form of an unfair dismissal.

 Please call 1300 253 203 or send us an enquiry today.